 Vanessa Wilkie, Director-at-Large in charge of membership, presented Princeton University as the most recent institution to join DS.
 Emma Sarconi, of Princeton Libraries, gave a presentation of the various collections of manuscripts which Princeton plans to include in the DS 2.0 catalog.

 A report on DS 2.0 was presented by Emma Thomson, Doug Emery, and Lynn Ransom.
-Progress on the development of the new DS database has been facilitated by a $100,000 IMLS planning grant and $100,500 in funds raised by a group of institutional members of DS able to support the project in the interim between the end of planning grant and the application process for the IMLS implementation grant.
+Progress on the development of the new DS database has been facilitated by a $100,000 IMLS planning grant and $100,500 in funds raised by a group of institutional members of DS able to support the project in the interim after the end of planning grant and during the application process for the IMLS implementation grant.
 The University of Pennsylvania will be the new technical host for the DS database, although the hosting of images will depend on distributed management by institutions with IIIF servers.
 For further details see the DS 2.0 page of the DS website.

 In spite of obstacles such as limited travel and restricted communication because of COVID-19, there was a broad consensus that the Digital Scriptorium database and consortium have an exciting year ahead and a bright and sustainable future.